My 2 year old baby cousin, Brady, died when I was 5 years old.

 A great way for some people to find connection with the one they’ve lost is to continue on their favorite past traditions, honoring them in the process.

-If your loved one loved baking an apple pie for Christmas Eve, can you continue to do this on their behalf?
+If your loved one loved baking an apple pie for Christmas Eve, maybe you can continue to do this on their behalf.
 Maybe you bake it while listening to their favorite music and crying your eyes out.

-If your loved one’s favorite past time was carving the turkey for Thanksgiving, maybe you light a candle for them as you carve the turkey, or pass down their duty to another member of the family who will continue the tradition in their honor.
+If your loved one’s favorite pastime was carving the turkey for Thanksgiving, maybe you light a candle for them as you carve the turkey or pass down their duty to another member of the family who will continue the tradition in their honor.

-Think about all of the past traditions your loved one enjoyed doing during the holiday – whether that is Thanksgiving, Hanukkah, New Year's Eve or New Year's itself.
+Think about all of the past traditions your loved one enjoyed doing during the holiday–whether it’s Thanksgiving, Hanukkah, New Year’s Eve, or New Year’s itself.
 Take one or a few of the traditions and create a small ceremony around it.

 If being home for the holidays is too much to bear, you could try leaving town and creating a new tradition of traveling during the holidays.